ahfhafh/471-api-Team-11/README.md

 1. Set request to GET and input URL: http://localhost/api/"table-name"/read.php replace "table-name" with the name of the table

 For search:
-1. Set request to GET and input URL: http://localhost/api/item/search.php?item_id=1
+1. Set request to GET and input URL: http://localhost/api/"table-name"/search.php?"attribute"="3" replace "table-name" with the name of the table and "attribute" with the primary key attribute searched by and "#" with the desired indexed number

 For create:
 1. Set request to POST and input URL: http://localhost/api/item/create.php